Personal Protective Equipment and Supplies

-- Hand sanitizer bottles (requests to have dispensers in public areas refilled should be referred to the Facilities Service Center at 8-8000)
+- Hand sanitizer bottles (requests to have dispensers in public areas placed or refilled should be referred to the Facilities Service Center at 8-8000)

-- Disinfectant wipes (Laboratories: Please see the guidance below on disinfecting lab surfaces rather than using commercially available disinfectant wipes)
+- Disinfectant wipes for administrative and non-labs (Laboratories: Please see the guidance below on disinfecting lab surfaces rather than using commercially available disinfectant wipes)